Antashma/web-Sprint-Challenge-User-Interface-Responsive-Design/README.md

 * [ ] Link the h1 page title to the [index.html](index.html) page.
 * [ ] Link the `Menu` navigation item to the [menu.html](menu.html) page.
 * [ ] Create social media buttons on header for [Facebook](https://fontawesome.com/search?q=facebook&s=solid%2Cbrands), [Twitter](https://fontawesome.com/search?q=twitter&s=solid%2Cbrands), and [Instagram](https://fontawesome.com/search?q=instagram&s=solid%2Cbrands) with the linked icons.
 * [ ] Build the rest of the home page layout to match the design.
+Much of it has already been implemented; you should only need to fix the middle gallery section.

 Colors and fonts:
 Light text: rgb(225, 239, 230);